cyishere/zhouzhou-rocks/src/pages/about.md

 I resumed writing screenplays and making short films after producing some commercials and promos to support myself as a filmmaker and writer.
 Yang Qin's Weekend(a short film)sparked my passion for writing.
 My friend and I had written some screenplays until 2018, and we were stuck.
 We started looking for a way out.
 I am now a graduate student at Beijing Film Academy, where I am majoring in screenwriting and beginning my screenwriting career.

-During the process of learning to write screenplays, I've been testing the waters in various genres.
-More and more, I recognize that I am very interested in the Culture Differences theme and writing Asian (especially ladies) stories.
-Not only some cultural conflict always appears in my daily life, but it also more and more friends of mine move/immigrate to another country to live, I saw their happiness and struggles in their life, which all touched and hit me deeply.
+During the process of learning to write screenplays, I've been testing the waters in several genres.
+I'm realizing that I'm really into the Culture Differences subject and creating Asian (particularly female) stories.
+Not only does some cultural clash always emerges in my daily life, but it also more and more friends of mine move/immigrate to another country to live, I observed their happiness and hardships in their life, which all touched and hit me profoundly.

-Since 2021, I've endeavoured to write in English in furthering.
+Since 2021, I've made a conscious effort to write in English in order to advance.

 Here are some of the things I've done：（the longline/synopsis will show on the Portfolio page.）